-A. Travel Oregon will assess compliance and performance of RDMOs planning and programming through:

-- 1. Annual reviews with RDMO

-- 2. Annual reports to be completed by RDMO

-- 3. Biennial regional stakeholder feedback via survey

-B. Travel Oregon will stipulate four to five shared metrics used by all RDMOs.
-These metrics will align with Travel Oregon's own reporting metrics and measurements of success.
-Regions will also be assessed on metrics associated with specific activities and strategies outlined in their plans.

-C. Regional performance will be assessed based on the return on investment as it pertains to specific strategies and tactics and alignment with regional stakeholder input.

-D. Regional plans and reports will be transparent and viewable on Travel Oregon's Industry website.
-A strong effort will be made to ensure these performance measures are easy to comprehend.

-E. All RCTP related funds must be spent by RDMOs by the completion of the two-year contract and plan cycle.
-All unused and unbudgeted funds will be returned to Travel Oregon to use at its discretion on RCTP programming and in-region strategic investments.
-Carrying forward funds into future biennia is only allowed with OTC approval.

-F. The RCTP plans must include goals and objectives, as well as ROI metrics.
+- A. Travel Oregon will assess compliance and performance of RDMOs planning and programming through: - 1.
+Annual reviews with RDMO - 2.
+Annual financial reports to be completed by RDMO - 3.
+Quarterly in-region consultations with RDMO - 4.
+Biennial regional stakeholder feedback via survey - B. Regions will be assessed on metrics associated with specific activities and strategies outlined in their plans. - C. Regional performance will be assessed based on the return on investment as it pertains to specific strategies and tactics and alignment with regional stakeholder input. - D. Regional plans and reports will be transparent and view-able on Travel Oregon's Industry website.
+A strong effort will be made to ensure these performance measures are easy to comprehend. - E. All RCTP related funds must be spent by RDMOs by the completion of the two-year contract and plan cycle.
+All un-used and unbudgeted funds will be returned to Travel Oregon to use at its discretion on RCTP programming and in-region strategic investments.
+Carrying forward funds into future biennia is not allowed without prior written approval from RCTP staff. - F. The RCTP plans must include goals and objectives, as well as ROI metrics.
 These metrics will be provided by Travel Oregon in collaboration with the RDMO.
-Efforts will be made to utilize broadly recognized and standardized performance measures such as those included in Travel Oregon's Strategic Plan and those developed by the International Association of Convention and Visitor Bureaus.
+Efforts will be made to utilize broadly recognized and standardized performance measures such as those included in Travel Oregon's Strategic Plan. - G. Designated RDMOs will be required to complete and supply to RCTP staff quarterly financial information including budget vs: actual totals for each RCTP investment/programming area.